-Since the publication of the sixth edition of The Franchise Law Review, there has been little let-up in major economic and geopolitical developments and these continue to have a significant impact on world trade; the ongoing Sino-American trade war, sanctions on Iran and Brexit being only three of these.
+Since the publication of the seventh edition of The Franchise Law Review, the major economic and geopolitical developments that we would expect to have a significant impact on world trade have been dwarfed by the impact of the coronavirus pandemic.
+Covid-19 has had a devastating effect on the global economy and despite the advent of vaccines and the roll-out of national vaccination programmes, it is likely to continue to do so for some time to come.
 Through all this, however, the apparently inexorable march towards the globalisation of commerce has continued unabated.
-While there have been some economic bright spots, the global economy is still not performing as well as it might, and there remain concerns that the US economy may yet crash.
+While there have been some economic bright spots, the global economy continues to underperform and concerns persist about the stability of the US economy.